Cushing's syndrome: Treatment

 ‡See table 2 and panel 3 for considerations regarding selection of medical therapy.

 §Lifelong monitoring for hypopituitarism and secondary neoplasia in the radiation field required.

 ¶On maximum tolerated dose of the drug.

 Most cases of Cushingoid symptoms are caused by corticosteroid medications, such as those used for asthma, arthritis, eczema and other inflammatory conditions.
 Consequently, most patients are effectively treated by carefully tapering off (and eventually stopping) the medication that causes the symptoms.

 If an adrenal adenoma is identified, it may be removed by surgery.
 An ACTH-secreting corticotrophic pituitary adenoma should be removed after diagnosis.
 Regardless of the adenoma's location, most patients require steroid replacement postoperatively at least in the interim, as long-term suppression of pituitary ACTH and normal adrenal tissue does not recover immediately.
 Clearly, if both adrenals are removed, replacement with hydrocortisone or prednisolone is imperative.

 In those patients not suited for or unwilling to undergo surgery, several drugs have been found to inhibit cortisol synthesis (e.g. ketoconazole, metyrapone) but they are of limited efficacy.
 Mifepristone is a powerful glucocorticoid type II receptor antagonist and, since it does not interfere with normal cortisol homeostasis type I receptor transmission, may be especially useful for treating the cognitive effects of Cushing's syndrome.
 However, the medication faces considerable controversy due to its use as an abortifacient.
-In February 2012, the FDA approved mifepristone to control high blood sugar levels (hyperglycemia) in adult patients who are not candidates for surgery, or who did not respond to prior surgery, with the warning that mifepristone should never be used by pregnant women—although pregnancy is extremely rare during the course of Cushing's Syndrome.
-In March 2020, Isturisa (osilodrostat) oral tablets a 11-beta-hydroxylase enzyme inhibitor was approved by FDA for treating those patients who cannot undergo pituitary surgery or for patients who underwent surgery but continue to have the disease.
+In February 2012, the FDA approved mifepristone to control high blood sugar levels (hyperglycemia) in adult patients who are not candidates for surgery, or who did not respond to prior surgery, with the warning that mifepristone should never be used by pregnant women—although pregnancy is extremely rare during the course of Cushing's syndrome.
+In March 2020, osilodrostat (Isturisa), an 11β-hydroxylase inhibitor, was approved by the FDA for treating patients who cannot undergo pituitary surgery or for patients who underwent surgery but continue to have the disease.

 Removal of the adrenals in the absence of a known tumor is occasionally performed to eliminate the production of excess cortisol.
 In some occasions, this removes negative feedback from a previously occult pituitary adenoma, which starts growing rapidly and produces extreme levels of ACTH, leading to hyperpigmentation.
 This clinical situation is known as Nelson's syndrome.

-For cushoid animals, the condition can be treated with the medication Pergolide.